seanho00/boast-of-weakness/slides.md

 and I do not inwardly **burn**?

 >>>
++ sin (stumble, offense):
+  + Mk14:27, Ro9:32-33 offense at Christ
++ burn: consumed w/emotion
+  + (1Cor7:9 w/passion)
-kid throwing tantrums, deliberate destruction
++ kid throwing tantrums, deliberate destruction
 + can force him to be disciplined
   + but can't force him to repent
 + feel powerless, indignant